https://www.k2i-eoc.com

 • Practical assessments/skills tests – observed by the trainer

-• 7 OSCES and 1 Skill Test
+• 1x Skill Test

 • Theory assessments